douglasyao/FR-Perturb/README.md

 **1**. `--input-h5ad [INPUT_H5AD]` specifies an h5ad file name (from the AnnData package) containing raw gene expression counts for all cells.
 Sample-level covariates should be found in the `obs` variable (see [here](https://anndata.readthedocs.io/en/latest/tutorials/notebooks/getting-started.html) for info on AnnData objects).

 **2**. `--input-perturbation-matrix [INPUT_PERTURBATION_MATRIX]` specifies a file name containing a whitespace-delimited table with columns corresponding to perturbations and rows corresponding to cells.
 Cells containing a given perturbation should be indicated with a "1", otherwise "0".
-The row names in this file should match the cell names in the h5ad file i.e. the row names of the `obs` variable (otherwise the method will throw an error).
+The row names in this file should match the cell names in the h5ad file, i.e. the row names of the `obs` variable (otherwise the method will throw an error).
 The column names should correspond to the perturbation names.
 An example is shown below:

 ```
 Cell_Barcode  Pert_1  Pert_2 Control  ...